AashitaK/AashitaK.github.io/_posts/2018-04-02-Wordclouds.md

 Most common words in all of the comments:

+Here I am trying to insert the graph

 Trial

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plot.ly/~kai1992cool/20.embed"></iframe>

 ![Wordcloud on comments in NYT]({{ site.url }}/images/Wordclouds/wc1.png)